department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/ptsd.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms and **all of the following are true for you**:
+You may be able to get disability benefits if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms and all of the below descriptions are true for you.

+**All of these must be true:**
 - The stressor happened during your service, **and**
 - You can’t function as well as you once could because of your symptoms, **and**
 - A doctor has diagnosed you with PTSD

+### What does VA consider to be a traumatic event?

+We consider any of these to be a traumatic event:

+- You suffered a serious injury, personal or sexual trauma, or sexual violation, **or**
+- You were threatened with injury, sexual assault, or death

 <br>